italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

 Pushed Authorization Request (PAR) Request
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The requests to the PID/(Q)EAA authorization endpoint MUST use the HTTP POST method with the parameters in the message body encoded in ``application/x-www-form-urlencoded`` format.
-The Pushed Authorization Endpoint is protected with OAuth 2.0 Attestation-based Client Authentication [`OAUTH-ATTESTATION-CLIENT-AUTH`_] and the following parameters MUST be provided:
+The request to the PID/(Q)EAA authorization endpoint MUST use HTTP Headers parameters and HTTP POST parameters.

+The HTTP POST method MUST use the parameters in the message body encoded in ``application/x-www-form-urlencoded`` format.

 .. _table_http_request_claim:
 .. list-table:: PAR http request parameters